2357111317192329/meteor-stashhunting-addon/README.md

 ## Features
 - ElytraFlyPlusPlus
   - Has a bounce mode with a baritone obstacle passer for highways, including ring-roads.
   - Motion Y Boost mode can go up to 200 bps.
-(1.20.4 ViaVersion required for 2b2t)
+(1.20.4 ViaVersion required for 2b2t, and you must be touching a wall)
   - Fake fly option allows you to fly with a chestplate on to minimize lost durability.
 (Does not work on 2b2t)
 - TrailFollower (Credit to [WarriorLost](https://github.com/warriorlost) for creating the original TrailFollower this was based off)
   - Follows trails in all dimensions using either pitch40 or baritone.
 May break on path splits or other cases.